benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 You should change the names of the `.md` and `.docx` files in that command to match your own files.

+## Tracking changes and version Control

+We're using Git

 ### References